BlackrockDigital/startbootstrap/_posts/2018-06-12-start-bootstrap-slack.markdown

 category:		[News]
 description:	"Start Bootstrap now has a public Slack workspace!
 Get your invite and join to discuss your projects, troubleshoot problems with the community, and network with other Bootstrap developers!"
 tags:			update

 meta-title:		"Start Bootstrap Slack Channel"
+meta-description:	"Start Bootstrap now has a public Slack workspace!
+Get your invite and join to discuss your projects, troubleshoot problems with the community, and network with other Bootstrap developers!"

 preview-image: "/assets/img/blog/posts/start-bootstrap-slack/slack-app-icon.png"

 author:			"David Miller"